-(8:00 am-4:30 pm Monday - Friday in all formal settings including classes, chapel, the dining hall, offices, library, main lobby, and during evening classes):
+8:00 am to 4:30 pm, Monday through Friday in all formal settings including classes, chapel, the dining hall, offices, library, main lobby, and during evening classes:

-- Jeans, khaki, and dress pants are acceptable pant styles. - T-shirts with inappropriate statements or artwork are prohibited. - Torn or ripped jeans must not allow skin to show above the knee. - Bermuda shorts are permitted, as long as they are worn no higher than two inches above the knee - Sport, knit, or dress shirts or sweaters may be worn. - Hats are permitted based on instructor's decision during class & chapel settings. - Shoes must be worn in all buildings except private living areas in order to minimize health risks. - ♦ Tank tops with straps measuring fewer than three finger widths should not be worn.
+- ◆ T-shirts with inappropriate statements or artwork are prohibited. - ◆ Torn or ripped jeans must not allow the skin to show above the knee. - ◆ Shorts are permitted as long as they are worn mid-thigh. - ◆ Hats, hoodies, and durags are permitted based on the instructor's decision during class & chapel settings. - Shoes must be worn in all buildings except private living areas to minimize health risks. - ◆ Tank tops with straps measuring fewer than three finger-widths should not be worn.
+Men are not permitted to wear tank tops during educational hours. - ◆ Strapless or off the shoulder shirts are not permitted.